 2. Get to know the trail better.

 - View our Trail Guide, or print some or all of it.
-Better yet, pick one up at one of these locations.
+Better yet, pick one up online here, or at one of these locations.

 - Especially for kids – view this short presentation on what to look for, listen for, and do on the trail (needs to be viewed on PowerPoint).